ChrisWills/Dynamic-Memory-Allocator/README.md

 FEATURES
 --------
 * All memory segments returned by malloc() are 8-byte aligned.
 * Double-frees are caught and handled with an error message and immediate program exit.
-* As blocks of memory are freed, the heap size
-* shrinks to minimum size.
+* As blocks of memory are freed, the heap size shrinks to minimum size (we probably shouldn't do this on every free...but we do).

 USAGE
 -----